Robin Bowers and I left Salida and drove north to Buena Vista, our first stop of the morning.

 The track for loading the railroad cars.

-One last look at the main road of South Park City.
-We filled the car with petrol and drove to Cripple Creek.
+The main road of South Park City before we filled the car with petrol and drove to Cripple Creek.

 The Midland Terminal station built in 1894 which was moved from Anaconda.

-Hanseatische Kieswerke 0-4-0T 2 built by Henschel and Son in 1948.
-In 1967, it was sold to Arthur Seifert in Hilliard, Florida and then to Joe Pettingill in Estes Park, Colorado.
-It was bought by the Cripple Creek & Victor Narrow Gauge Railroad in 1970.
-This engine would pull the 11:00 AM train today.
-We set up for pictures and first the 10:30 train come to the wye track.
+Hanseatische Kieswerke 0-4-0T 2 built by Henschel and Son in 1948, then sold to Arthur Seifert in Hilliard, Florida in 1967 and later to Joe Pettingill in Estes Park, Colorado.
+The Cripple Creek and Victor Narrow Gauge Railroad purchased it in 1970.

 Compania de Minerales & Metales SA 0-4-4-0 compound Mallet built by Orenstein & Koppel in Germany in 1902 for Guillermo Purcell in La Terminal, Mexico.
 It stayed with the company through various mergers and consolidations until 1964, when it was sold to John Birmingham in Boulder, Colorado, then becoming Cripple Creek & Victor 1.